 We provide lectures, courses, and experiences that are of general interest, informed by our understanding of the role of unconscious experiences, communication, and meaning in human lives.

 - Our Explorations in Mind program offers a number of courses that deal with the development and experience of individuals and families in relation to their surroundings and their culture, and the challenges they face.

 - Our Off the Couch series provides a psychoanalytically deep discussion of films.
-It is held once a month at the Coolidge Cinema in Brookline.
+It is held once a month at the Coolidge Corner Theatre in Brookline.

 - BPSI offers an annual Day Care Conference for early childhood educators.

 - Our Discussion Group on Sexual Orientation and Gender Identity is a collaboration with the Fenway Health Center to discuss and explore how sexuality and gender are thought about in a psychoanalytic context.
 Theoretical and clinical ideas relevant to academics, clinicians and to the GLBT community are considered.

 - BPSI’s Psychoanalysis and Social Awareness Committee promotes and stimulates greater involvement, by both our Members and the community, regarding issues of social justice and change.

 - We recognize a Member of our organization who has done exemplary work and service for our wider community annually with the Arthur R. Kravitz Award for Community Action and Humanitarian Contributions.
 The prize is accompanied by a donation we make to a charitable or public-service organization, in honor of the recipient’s work and interest.